Spring Garden Revival

 Berwyn’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Berwyn enforces Illinois’ organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
-The city’s yard waste collection program requires use of biodegradable paper bags or rigid containers (32-gallon maximum), with no plastic bags allowed.
-Residents may also utilize on-site composting, provided bins are set back 5-10 feet from property lines and thatch is mixed with brown materials like leaves to ensure proper aeration and moisture.
-Best practices for composting dethatched material include:
+Berwyn enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), prohibiting disposal of yard waste, including dethatched material, in household trash.
+The city’s yard waste collection program requires use of biodegradable paper bags or rigid containers, with no plastic bags permitted.
+Residents may also compost dethatched material on-site, provided compost bins are set back 5-10 feet from property lines and thatch is mixed with brown materials (e.g., leaves) to ensure proper aeration and moisture.
+These practices support Berwyn’s waste reduction goals and sustainability initiatives.
+For composting guidelines, collection schedules, and disposal requirements, contact:

 Phone: (708) 749-4700